cloudenochcsis/heroku-azure-migration-cleanup/README.md

 python heroku_cleanup.py
 ```

-The script will guide you through the following steps:
+The script will guide you through the following steps for each app:

 1. Heroku Authentication Check
    - Verifies you're logged in to Heroku CLI